antiques in the attic photo bycharisse kenion via unsplash

-So you’ve made up your mind: next weekend you will be selling at a flea market / swap meet / garage sale!
+So you’ve made up your mind: next weekend you will be selling at a flea market, swap meets, or a garage sale!

 Besides being an opportunity to get rid of items you no longer use while making a few extra bucks, swap meets truly are a fun way to spend a day or two.
 They bring the community together during a couple of festive days, and are the occasion to see new faces and train your haggling skills!